invertase/notifee/packages/documentation/docs/react-native/docs/ios/badges.md

 Generally you will only want to display a badge count when the application is not in the foreground, therefore to integrate badge count handling into your application, a [Background Event](/react-native/docs/events#background-events) can be used to control the badge count.

 For example, if a notification is displayed whilst in the background, we can increment the count.
-However, if the user presses the notification (or an action) we could then decrement the count, for example:
+However, if the user presses the notification (or an action) we could then decrement the count:

 ```js
 import notifee, { EventType } from '@notifee/react-native';